Liberal Educator Horace Mann’s Last Triumph: Antioch College

 The Harvard of the West

-Immediately, Mann and the Trustees were at odds over the admittance of a black person.
+Immediately, Mann and the Trustees were at odds over the admittance of a black person (this was nine years before Emancipation).
 Mann was steadfast; this was a condition of employment.
 And so, even as the president of the Board of Trustees, Judge Aaron Harlan, resigned in protest, the first black student was admitted to Antioch…a truly historic occasion.

-In the scheme of things, race relations was a minor source of conflict.
+In the scheme of things, race relations were a minor source of conflict.
 Two other issues loomed much larger: the school’s financial condition and the initial vow to keep Antioch non-sectarian.
-It was said that some influential Trustees intended Antioch to be a Christian college all along.
+It was said that some influential trustees intended Antioch to be a Christian college all along.

 In the end, though, Horace Mann prevailed.
 His contract was renewed each year, and Antioch remained non-sectarian.
 It is today.